scrabbletank/farhome-rules/rulesdoc.md

 #### Beast Speech
 *Requires Chosen, proficiency in Conversation*

-You can speak with animals and cast _Animal Messenger_ at 1st level without a codex and without spending a spell slot.
+You can speak with animals and cast _Animal Messenger_ at 1st level without a codex and without spending mana.

 #### Action Surge